 If you feel more comfortable speaking a different language, please tell your doctor's office or call our Member Services.
-We can have an interpreter help you with your doctor visit.
+We can have an interpreter go with you to your doctor visit.
 We also have many doctors in our network who speak or sign other languages.